publish6/ckeditor5/README.md

 ## Developing CKEditor
 To add or modify our CKEditor build, navigate to the package of the build that we're using (at this time of writing, this is packages/ckeditor5-build-decoupled-document) and run `yarn install`

-*NOTE FOR WSL users OR Ubuntu users*: Run the following commands to get this working
+**NOTE FOR WSL users OR Ubuntu users**: Run the following commands to get yarn working
 ```
 sudo apt remove cmdtest
 sudo apt remove yarn